 The cost of owning a car goes for as long as you own the vehicle.
 The upfront payment of a car is just the beginning of your expenses.

-Apart from that you have to factor in loan financing, road tax, motor insurance, fuel consumption, maintenance costs, and depreciation as some of the hidden costs such as repairing a car.
+Apart from that, you have to factor in loan financing, road tax, motor insurance, fuel consumption, maintenance costs, and depreciation as some of the hidden costs such as repairing a car.

+Last year, the total number of vehicle ownership in Singapore dropped for the fourth consecutive year.
+According to the Land Transport Authority, the private car population fell by 1% to 546,706 – the lowest in eight years.
 Observers attribute the fall to a clawback of Certificates of Entitlement (COEs) in the early 2010 to correct an earlier oversupply.

 The government took pre-emptive moves to introduce COE to regulate the supply of cars, and the Electronic Road Pricing (ERP) to regulate the use of cars.

 The barriers to vehicle ownership is therefore quite high.
 In addition to the COE, which can at times be pricier than the cost of the vehicle itself, the cost of a car will also include the following:

 - Excise Duty – 20% of the Open Market Value of the car